bertini97/CTRNN.jl/README.md

 ```julia
 rc = RC(200, u_train, y_train, uspin=uspin, method=RidgeRegression(1e-7))
 ```
 For now, only `RidgeRegression` is available as training method, but you can implement your own.
 Then you can evolve it in time using `evolve!` and an appropriate integration algorithm.
 For now only `DiscreteDrive` and `DiscreteAuto` (to do a discrete map evolution) are implemented, but again, you can implement your own.
-As an example, given a spinup series `u_spin`, the autonomous output can be obtained with:
+As an example, given a spinup series `uspin`, the autonomous output can be obtained with:
 ```julia
 evolve!(rc, DiscreteDrive(), driver=uspin)
 y = evolve(rc, DiscreteAuto(), tspan=(0.0, 100.0), dt=dt, output=true)